Pre-Riding the Biggie Courses

 Estimated Time: 3 – 4 hours

 For the 50 Milers, you’ll be doing the Yellow Mules Loop in the race.
-In the 2024 race, you’ll ride up Second Yellow Mule and down First Yellow Mule.
+In the 2025 race, you’ll ride up First Yellow Mule and down Second Yellow Mule.
 Your Aid Station #4 is located at the top of First Yellow Mule, aka the “Whiskey+Bacon Station”.
+There is another Aid Station about halfway down Second Yellow Mule, run by YC Patrol.

 Directions: